EXPLAINER: Musk Twitter turnaround reflects legal challenges

-Musk grounded his argument largely on the allegation that Twitter vastly misrepresented how it measures the magnitude of “spam bot” accounts that are useless to advertisers.
+Musk grounded his argument largely on the allegation that Twitter vastly misrepresented how it measures the magnitude of "spam bot" accounts, a discrepancy that could diminish the money advertisers are willing to pay to appear on the platform.

 But Chancellor Kathaleen St. Jude McCormick, the court’s head judge, apparently wasn’t buying it.
 As the two sides presented evidence prior to the trial, the judge appeared to focus narrowly in line with the court's mandate: on the merger agreement between Musk and Twitter, and whether anything had changed since it was signed in April that would justify terminating the deal.